 Over the next four years, the government will spend $84 million ‘inspiring’ Australians in digital literacy and science, technology, engineering and maths (STEM).
 This includes money to upgrade teachers’ digital skills, provide educational apps and boost the participation of girls and women in STEM.

 From November this year there will be an ‘Entrepreneur Visa’, providing a pathway to residency in Australia for people with ‘innovative ideas and financial backing’.
-Postgraduate researchers with a qualification in STEM subjects will also get favorable opportunities.
+Postgraduate researchers with a qualification in STEM subjects will also get favourable opportunities.

 International Launch Pads